scala/scala3/docs/docs/reference/contextual/extension-methods.md

     val limit = smallest(n)
     xs.zipWithIndex.collect { case (x, i) if x <= limit => i }
 ```
-**Note**: If an extension defines type parameters in its prefix, the extension methods themselves are not allowed to have additional type parameters.
-This restriction might be lifted in the future once we support multiple type parameter clauses in a method.

 ### Translation of Calls to Extension Methods